-There are a few things to look for when determining how supportive a pillow is.
+There are a few things to consider when determining how supportive a pillow is.

-- First, you’ll want to make sure that the pillow is firm enough to provide adequate support.
+- First, you’ll want to ensure that the pillow is firm enough to provide adequate support.
 If it’s too soft, your head and neck will sink into the pillow and cause pain.

 - Second, you’ll want to consider the thickness of the pillow.
-Thicker pillows offer more support, but they can also be too bulky for some people.
+Thicker pillows offer more support but can also be too bulky for some people.

 - Finally, you may want to consider the material that the pillow is made from.